-Add tahini, juice of half fresh lemon and a pinch of salt to the food processor.
+- Drain the garbanzo beans and reserve ¼ C of the cooking liquid.
+Skin the beans if you are looking for smooth and fluffy hummus.Add tahini, juice of half fresh lemon and a pinch of salt to the food processor.
 Process for a minute until creamy.
-Add the drained chickpeas, ,chopped garlic, cumin and 2tbsp of olive oil.
+Add the drained chickpeas, chopped garlic, cumin, and 1 tbsp of olive oil.
 Process a few times until the mix turns smooth and no chunky bits remain.
 Add 1 to 2 tbsp of the chickpea liquid to keep the blender moving smoothly.
-Taste and add more salt and lemon if needed.
+Taste and add more salt and lemon as needed.

-- Use canned or home cooked chick peas
+- Use canned or home cooked chick peas /garbanzo beans

 - Tahini is sesame paste readily available in international/Mediterranean sections of the grocery store.
 Check the blog for quick home made tahini.

 Important: Values are only estimates.
 Actuals vary depending on ingredients and serving size.